Itinerary for Patagonia Packraft Expedition

 - Pack food and equipment (we’ll have it all laid out so it’s easy)

 - Test out our water filters and backpacking stoves

-Enjoy an amazing meal at the lodge—the expedition begins tomorrow
+Enjoy an amazing meal prepared by Tito and his family—the expedition begins tomorrow

 Day 3 – Hiking and Paddling across the border to Chile

 Don’t forget your passport!
 After an early breakfast, we’ll depart for the short drive to Lago Puelo National Park.
 From the shores of the Lago (lake) Puelo, we’ll start paddling or hiking, depending on the wind conditions.*

 *Throughout the trip, we‘ll adjust our plans for big lake crossings based on the wind.
 Luckily, if we have a strong headwind, there are great hiking trails around all the lakes.
 With a strong tailwind: we can lash our boats together and rig a sail!

 We’ll pull over for snacks, lunch, and photo ops: this is the land of turquoise water and snow capped mountains.